-Action 28: Introduce a new clause that specifically addresses development in Beaconsfield and Pakenham in Section 21.03 Settlement and Housing.
+Action 29: Introduce a new sub clause that specifically addresses the Urban Established Areas of Beaconsfield and Pakenham in Section 21.03 Settlement and Housing.

 8.2.
-Inclusion of Developer Landscape Guidelines as part of the Planning Scheme
+Proposed Developer Landscape Guidelines

-Council's Open Space Team have developed landscape guidelines to assist developers in providing landscape masterplans for new estates both within the growth corridor and within the townships.
+Council's Open Space Team are developing landscape guidelines to assist developers in providing landscape masterplans for new estates both within the growth corridor and within the townships.

-The Guidelines provide a general checklist of what is required to be provided as part of any landscape master plan submitted, information on what needs to be considered in preparing the master plan, including arboricultural assessments, the provision of play spaces, including informal and natural play, drainage, shade, fencing, fitness and exercise equipment, and public art.
+The guidelines provide a general checklist of what is required to be provided as part of any landscape master plan submitted, information on what needs to be considered in preparing the master plan, including arboricultural assessments, the provision of play spaces, including informal and natural play, drainage, shade, fencing, fitness and exercise equipment, and public art.